 Who is a “Manager” in Workday?

-Anyone who has one or more direct reports is considered a Manager in Workday, regardless of employee type.
+Anyone who supervises one or more direct reports is considered a Manager in Workday.
 The Manager role is consistent across the University in terms of access to view direct reports’ job and performance information.
 Faculty who supervise other employees will have the role of “Manager” in Workday.

 How does Workday help Faculty “Managers”?